Nicceboy/gamify-containers/README.md

 ## Prerequisites
   * Docker Engine
-  * PulseAudio as audio server on host (PipeWire maybe some day)
+  * PulseAudio as audio server on host (PipeWire supported with pipewire-pulse)
   * Xorg display server (Wayland support maybe in future) on host
   * Python 3